Derivation of the Time Dependent Gross-Pitaevskii Equation in Two Dimensions: Organization of the proof

-\item For the most difficult scaling we consider here , i.e. $V_N$, we have to take the interaction-induced correlations between the particles into account.
+\item For the most difficult scaling given by the potential $V_N$, it is crucial to take the interaction-induced correlations between the particles into account.
 In Section \ref{secmic} we provide some estimates on the zero-energy scattering state.
-Furthermore, we explain how the effective coupling parameter $b_{V_N}=4 \pi$ can be derived from the microscopic structure.
+Furthermore, we explain how the effective coupling parameter $b_{V_N}$ can be inferred from the microscopic structure.

 \item In Section \ref{secpro} we prove our main Theorem stated above.
-We first deal with the potential $W_\beta$ and define a counting measure which makes it possible to establish a Gr\"onwall estimate for all $\beta>0$.
+We first consider the potential $W_\beta$ and define a counting measure which allows us to establish a Gr\"onwall estimate for all $\beta>0$.
 We will explain in detail how one arrives at this Gr\"onwall estimate.

-Later in this section the counting measure is adjusted to the case $V_N$, taking the microscopic structure $j_{N,R}$ of the wave function into account.
+Afterwards, the counting measure is adjusted to the case $V_N$, taking the microscopic structure $j_{N,R}$ of the wave function into account.
 We then establish a Gr\"onwall estimate and finally prove the Theorem for $V_N$.